talefe/notes/README.md

 ##### 2.2.
 Trello

-There is a dedicated [Trello board][trello-link] where all classes are listed, whoever wants it, should add themselves as a member of that card.
+There is a dedicated [Trello board][trello-board] where all classes are listed, whoever wants it, should add themselves as a member of that card.
 If you are interested in developing docs already assigned to someone, coordinate with them or pick another one.